 When input signal level approaches to maximal limit, distortions grow too.
 Because the distortion intensity depends on level due to non-linearity.

-That characteristic may be linear (simple line) or non-linear, like one, displayed at the picture.
+That characteristic may be linear (simple line) or non-linear, like one, displayed in the picture.

 For digital signal simple binary logic ("with" or "without" distortion) may be applied.